mayurgavhane/CompanyHistoryApp/README.md

 ## Company History App

-This is a simple React application that displays random historical facts about Capgemini.
+This is a simple React application that displays random historical facts about Company.

 ### Prerequisites